 ## underscore, setting key from umap_harmony_ to umapharmony_

-## re-clustering
+## re-clustering with a lower resolution

 coembed.sub <- FindNeighbors(coembed.sub, reduction = "harmony", dims = 1:30)